What Are These Claims?

-In many cases, a carrier will accept some, but not all of the medical conditions.
+Sometimes, the insurance company will fail to include all of the medical conditions your on the job injury caused in the Notice of Acceptance.
+This may be an innocent oversight, but often it is intentional.
 For example, a carrier may accept a "knee strain" when in fact you also suffered a torn knee ligament.
 This is critical because technically, you are only entitled to access medical care for the strain, and not the torn ligament.
 This is not the only benefit that may be underpaid or not provided at all.
 You may have a permanent partial disability, but only if your knee ligament tear is accepted does the carrier have to account for the permanent partial disability that condition causes.
-There are options, however.

 What can you do?
 That is where New and Omitted Medical Condition claims come in.

 These are the most common kinds of claims we make for our clients.
 The worker suffers an injury, files a claim, and it is accepted.
 However, there are medical conditions that are not included in the Notice of Acceptance.
 At any time, the injured worker can make a claim that one or more medical conditions were left out, or omitted from the Notice of Acceptance.
 This is done by making a written request to the insurance company to include the omitted medical conditions.

 There are a few things to keep in mind.
 First, it has to be a medical condition, not a symptom.
 Also, when these claims are made, the insurer has sixty days to accept or deny the claim, and can have the injured worker attend another insurance compelled medical examination, often referred to as an "IME."
 If the claim is denied, the injured worker can appeal the denial by requesting a hearing.
 Finally, the injured worker must prove that the injury caused the specific medical condition, and this often requires a medical opinion.